 Rhodocollybia butyracea (Spotted Collybia) has a cap of 5-15 cm. and is convex, turning to flat with a wavy rim as it ages.
 It can be broadly knobbed, dry, smooth and with scattered flecks of rust.
 The tall thin stalk (15 cm.) is white and very brittle.
 A common mushroom, it is found on the ground in both coniferous and deciduous woods in thick decaying debris.
 Edible.

 Suillus americanus (White Pine Bolete) are small mushrooms with 3-10 cm. convex to flat, slimy caps that can have rust colored spots, especially near the rims.
 As with all boletes, the underside appears spongy instead of gilled.
-Sometimes called Butter Mushrooms, they are quite common and normally found under or near white pines.
+Sometimes called Butterball mushrooms, they are quite common and normally found under or near white pines, often in grass or lawns.
 Edible.

 Lyophyllum decastes (Fried Chicken Mushroom) has a 5 to 15 cm. cap that is convex to flat and becoming depressed with an occasionally wavy outline.
 The cap color varies from grey- to smokey- to reddish-brown and the white to light beige gills are attached.
 Stalks range up to 7 cm. by 2.5 cm. and are white and smooth.
 It is a common fall mushroom found in mixed woods, parking lots and along trails.
 Edible.